Link BuildingAn Important tactic of an integrated SEO Strategy

 Let The Experts Handle Your Link Building Campaign

 Search engines, like Google, assign values to links based on the search engines’ evolving and proprietary algorithms.
 Due to the value that search engine, like Google, places on backlinks, building quality, credible backlinks are important in any SEO strategy.
-While we don’t always know the details about the metrics that engines are using to evaluate links, our experience, and testing allow us to arrive at the assumptions that provide the basis for our best-practices in SEO, including link building.
-Often, these best-practices are known as “white-hat SEO” which means that the tactics are aligned with the search engines’ requirements to see quality backlinks as a sign of authority for your site.
+While we don’t always know the details about the metrics that engines are using to evaluate them, our experience, and testing allow us to arrive at the assumptions that provide the basis for our best-practices in SEO, including link acquisition.
+Often, these best-practices are known as “white-hat SEO” which means that the tactics are aligned with the search engines’ requirements to see quality as a sign of authority for your site.

 Over the years, ranking factors have changed and evolved.
 In the current environment, the following are the most important ranking factors for 2017:

 - Content that is inclusive of keywords, but written in natural language.

 - Quality backlinks from diverse and authoritative domains.
 In other words, quality, not quantity.

 - Mobile-first user experience since Google crawls for mobile versions of your site first.